 This Instant Pot cranberry sauce is a blend of fresh cranberries, sugar, orange and spices, all simmered together in a pressure cooker to make a sweet and tangy condiment.
 A quick and easy recipe that takes minutes to make and produces perfect results every time!

-I always serve a variety of dishes alongside my holiday turkey including sweet candied yams, Southern cornbread dressing and this super speedy Instant Pot cranberry sauce.
+I always serve a variety of side dish recipes alongside my Thanksgiving turkey including Southern mac and cheese, turkey stuffing, candied yams, Southern cornbread dressing and this super speedy Instant Pot cranberry sauce.

 Instant Pot Cranberry Sauce Ingredients

 - Cranberries: I prefer to use whole fresh cranberries in this recipe.
 Be sure to rinse the berries thoroughly and discard any that are overly soft or shriveled up.